When something sounds too good to be true, it usually is… Right?

-While I generally agree with the above sentiment myself, I have to say there are exceptions to this, one of which you’re about to find out!
+Is Klook legit?
+When something sounds to good to be true, it usually is… right?
+While I generally agree with this sentiment myself, I have to say there are exceptions to this — one of which you’re about to find out!

 I mean, it is an unusual name, so what even is Klook?
 Is it for you?
-I was personally invited to celebrate Klook’s official launch into the Australian and New Zealand markets in September 2019, and I’ve come back with lots of juicy info to share with you.
+I was personally invited to celebrate Klook’s official launch into the Australian & New Zealand markets in 2019, spoken at their Japan Rail Pass Workshop in 2020 and was an expert in their Klook Korner at the Sydney Japan Expo in 2023.
+So, I have plenty of juicy insider info to share with you.

 Should you use Klook to book cultural travel experiences?